rlugojr/linkurious-enterprise-manual/en/manipulate/hide.md

 ![](toHide.png)

-My two nodes are now removed from the visualization.
+My three nodes are now removed from the visualization.

 ![](Hidden.png)